hernanmd/MetacelloFileDownload/README.md

     super preLoad.
 ```

-- In your Configuration class (instance side), add a method with selector #platformFilesUrl answering a Collection of download URL's.
+- Finally, in your ConfigurationOf/BaselineOf class (instance side), add a method with selector #platformFilesUrl answering a Collection of download URL's.
 Examples:
   - If you have mirror URL's for your resource file:
 ```smalltalk
 ^ Smalltalk os isWin32